sh-osama-sami/AWS-Infrastructure/README.md

 # Secure Networking and Compute Infrastructure Setup

 ## Overview
 This project aims to establish a secure networking and compute infrastructure within a cloud environment.
-It involves setting up Virtual Private Cloud (VPC), internet gateway, route tables, security groups, and EC2 instances with specific configurations to ensure robustness and security.
+It involves setting up Virtual Private Cloud (VPC), internet gateway, route tables, security groups, RDS, Elasticache, a private EC2 instance and a bastion sever with specific configurations to ensure robustness and security.

 ## Project Components
 ## Networking